 Number of guests: max.
 4, ideal for 2

-Architecture: Old & new, Listed building - old
+Architecture: Old & new, Listed building - new

 Design: Bornmüller und Arzt für die erste Planung, Ulrike Kabitzsch für die Sanierung